Sarah Cole

-Sarah Cole (1805–1857) was an American landscape painter and the sister of prominent American landscape painter Thomas Cole.
-Many of Cole's paintings are similar in subject and visuals to her brother's.
-Though she was one of the earliest female landscape painters working in the United States, little is known of her life, and very few of her works have survived or can be located today.
+Sarah Cole (1805–1857) was an American landscape painter and the sister of American landscape painter Thomas Cole.
+Although she was among the small group of early American female landscape painters, little is known about her life and few of her paintings are known to have survived.

 Early life

-Though Cole spent most of her life in America, she was born in Lancashire, England.
+Cole was born in Lancashire, England.
 Her parents, James and Mary Cole, had six other children aside from her and Thomas, all daughters.
 Thomas was the seventh of the eight children, and Sarah was the youngest.
 In 1818, her parents immigrated to the United States with four of their children, the sisters Ann, Mary, and Sarah, their brother Thomas, and an aunt.
-The family arrived in Philadelphia in July, and moved to Steubenville, Ohio, in September of the same year, except for Thomas, who remained in Philadelphia for a year before joining the family in Steubenville.
-In Steubenville, Ann and Mary opened a seminary where Sarah may have also eventually taught.
+The family arrived in Philadelphia in July, and moved to Steubenville, Ohio, in September of the same year, with Thomas following on a year later.
+In Steubenville, Ann and Mary opened a seminary, where Sarah may have also eventually taught.

 In 1824, the family moved to Pittsburgh.
-The next year, they moved to New York City, where Sarah likely lived for the rest of her life, often visiting Catskill where she would join Thomas on hikes in the Catskill Mountains.
-Sarah also occasionally visited family and friends in Baltimore.
+The next year, they moved to New York City, where Sarah likely lived for the rest of her life.
+She often visited Catskill, where she and Thomas would hike in the Catskill Mountains, and occasionally visited family and friends in Baltimore.